hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     heat bath excitation generators.
 The memory cost is then O(Number of basis functions^2).

+    .. review AJWT:
+        What's the memorhy cost for power_pitzer_orderN.
+It sounds like it should really be named order_Nij?
+Is there a version which doesn't weight the ij (which might reduce the memory cost)?

     The 'power_pitzer_orderN' excitation generator uses precalculated weights and unlike 'power_pitzer', it also samples i and j with weighted probabilities.
 It also samples single excitations in a weighted manner.